ttezel/snake/readme.md

 ##Snake

-Given a 2D maze, `snake` solves the maze for a given `start` and `end` point.
+Given a 2D maze, `snake` solves the maze for a given `start` and `end` point in the maze.

-Each position in the maze can be either empty or blocked.
+Each position in the maze can be either empty or blocked (marked by a 0 or 1 respectively).

-The snake can only move up, down, left or right, but not diagonally.
+`snake` can only move up, down, left or right, but not diagonally.
 It cannot enter blocked positions or move outside the maze.

 ##Usage